steve3008/DemonMaxwellGame/README.md

 # Introduction

 This is the MS Visual Studio 2022 solution containing the Maxwell's Demon mobile phone game Project.
 It is a casual game which has so far only been released for Android (intended specifically for Android phones).
 But I intend to eventually release an iOS version too.
-The code changes needed for this will hopefully be minor, but the release process will be loneg-winded.
+The code changes needed for this will hopefully be minor, but the release process will be long-winded.
 Hence I haven't done it yet.

 # The Code